 - No screen time for children under 18 months, except for video chatting

 - 18 months – 2 years old: can use apps or high-quality programs with the supervision of an adult

 - 2 – 5 years old: 1 hour maximum per day, with the supervision of adults

 - 6 years +: enforce consistent limits on the time spent using screens and the types of media they use

 Limiting the amount of screen time means ensuring your child has enough time for sleep, socialising, exercise and other healthy activities that assist in childhood development.
 Initially, it may be difficult to limit sedentary behaviour in kids, especially if they have formed unhealthy habits for some time.
 Remember that encouraging healthy behaviours will stay with your child through to adulthood, and the numerous health benefits will make the effort worthwhile.

 How can I limit my child’s screen time?

 - Give gifts that encourage physical activity e.g. Skipping ropes, balls or kites.

 - Set rules.
 Children who have a computer or TV in their room have higher levels of sedentary time.
-In particular, if that child has a TV in their bedroom, the odds of being overweight or obese increases by approximately 30% for each hour of television watched.
+In particular, if that child has a TV in their bedroom, the odds of being overweight or obese increases by approximately 30% for each hour they watch television.

 - Lead by example.
 Evidence shows that children are likely to follow the habits of their parents, particularly their mums.
 You could consider setting “technology free times” that apply to all members of the family, e.g.. ‘no screens at dinner’